Oncologist-approved cancer information from the American Society of Clinical Oncology

 If you are concerned about your family history and think your family may have VHL, consider asking the following questions:

-• Does my family history increase my risk of developing kidney cancer?
+• Does my family history increase my risk of developing kidney cancer or other types of tumors?

 • Should I consider genetic testing?